GeetanshGandhi/SilverlineHospitals/README.md

 The Silverline Hospital is a hospital database management system.
 It is a semi-GUI driven application build using Python.
 Database: MySQL
-GUI: Tkinter
+GUI/CLI: Tkinter/python
-Graphic Designing: Canva
+Graphic Designing: Canva.
 Jump to "master" branch for complete project